personio/datadog-synthetic-test-support/CONTRIBUTING.md

 ## Getting Help

-If you have a question about the library or have encountered problems using it, start a discussion using the [Question][question] form.
+If you have a question about the library or have encountered any problems using it, start a discussion using the [Question][question] form.

 ## Reporting Bugs/Feature Requests

-Use the Github [Issue tracker][issue] to report a bug or request a new feature by filling the respective form.
+Use the Github [Issue tracker][issue] to report a bug or request a new feature by filling in the respective form.

-Before submitting an issue, please search for similar issues among open and recently closed ones to make sure it was not reported already.
+Before submitting an issue, please search for similar issues among the open and recently closed ones to make sure it was not reported already.

-While filling the form, add all relevant information, including:
+While filling in the form, add all relevant information, including:

 * Detailed test/use case that would help to reproduce and understand the issue
 * The version of our library being used